-Dual Eligible - Person who is eligible to receive benefits from both Medicare and Medicaid.
+Dual Eligibles - Persons who are eligible to receive benefits from both Medicare and Medicaid.

 EA, Emergency Assistance - A program that provides cash assistance to help families respond to a crisis that could result in risking the health and safety of the children if immediate aid is not provided.
 This assistance is available once a year.
 This program was formerly known as AFDC-EA.